unsplash/url-transformers/README.md

+# ⚠️ Archived ⚠️

+This library is no longer maintained.

+We've migrated to alternatives based atop the native `URL` and `URLSearchParams` APIs.

+---

 # `url-transformers`

 A small helper library for manipulating URL strings in Node and in the browser. `url-transformers` provides several functions for common URL transformations, such as adding a search/query string to a URL or appending to the URL pathname.